Human Subjects Research

-The links are provided to ensure that all NMU faculty, staff and students involved in using human subjects in their research do so in a way that meets the university’s high academic and ethical standards.
+The information on this page is provided to ensure that all NMU faculty, staff and students involved in using human subjects in their research do so in a way that meets university, federal, state and other organizations' high academic and ethical standards.

 - Adult Consent Form